BCA ambassador Mike Duffy of Avalanche1 gives us the report from this past seasons U.S. Snowmobile avalanche fatalities winter 2018-19.

 It was an interesting year for snowmobile avalanche fatalities.
 Twenty plus years ago, most of the fatalities were due to not having avalanche gear.
-Avalanche transceivers, shovels and probes were not used by many riders.
+Avalanche transceivers, shovels, and probes were not used by many riders.
 Today, if you ride without avalanche safety gear, you have very little chance of surviving a full burial or being able to pull off a successful rescue.
-Unfortunately, this was the problem that lead to the most fatalities in the U.S. last winter.
-Most of the fatalities may have be preventable if they had avalanche gear and avalanche training.
+Unfortunately, this was the problem that leads to the most fatalities in the U.S. last winter.
+Most of the fatalities may have been preventable if they had avalanche gear and avalanche training.

 Summary of U.S. snowmobile avalanche fatalities winter 2018-19

 - U.S. Avalanche fatalities: 25